The replica Orioles jersey looks somewhat unusual on a figure standing barely 5 feet 2 and weighing less than 100 pounds.

-"I think this is the ultimate job," she says.
+"I think this is the ultimate job," she said.

-"I played a snob for about three months," she said.
+"I played a snob for about three months," she said, laughing.

 Her athletic background isn't quite as extensive, however.
-She was taught to play softball by herfather, a former Little League baseball coach, and competed on the recreation level.
+She was taughtto play softball by her father, Sidney, a former Little League coach, and competed on the recreation level.

-Curl has been a baseball fan for as long as she can remember, but she didn't attend her first game until last season.
+She has been a baseball fan for as long as she can remember, but didn't attend her first game until last season.